(on DAN se tron)

 IM: Should be administered undiluted.

-IVPB: Infuse diluted solution over 15 to 30 minutes; 24-hour continuous infusions have been reported, but are rarely used.
+IVPB: Infuse diluted solution over 15 minutes; 24-hour continuous infusions have been reported, but are rarely used.

 Chemotherapy-induced nausea and vomiting: Give first dose 30 minutes prior to beginning chemotherapy.